Kalest3/MetronomerBot/README.md

 - Create a file with the name "config.json".
 - Copy what's in "config-example.json" to "config.json"
 - Inside config.json, in place of My_Username, put the username you want to run the bot code.
 In My_Password, the password.
-And My_Avatar, the avatar in PS.
+In My_Avatar, the avatar in PS.
+You can decide whether you want the program show the bot console logs or not, at "enableLogs".
+If you want, keep the value "true", otherwise delete and put "false".
 Save the config.json.
 - To finish, run
 ```bash
 python run.py